Lantianzz/Scorecard-Bundle/README.md

 ## English Document

+### Introduction

 Scorecard-Bundle is a **high-level Scorecard modeling API** that is easy-to-use and **Scikit-Learn consistent**.
 The transformer and model classes in Scorecard-Bundle comply with Scikit-Learn‘s fit-transform-predict convention.

 There is a three-stage plan for Scorecard-Bundle:

-- Stage 1 (Have been covered in v1.0): Replicate all functions of convectional Scorecard modeling, including:
+- Stage 1 (Have been covered in v1.0.2): Replicate all functions of convectional Scorecard modeling, including:
   - Feature discretization with Chi-Merge;
   - WOE transformation and IV calculation;
   - Feature selection based on IV and Pearson Correlation Coefficient;